alessandropadrinofficial/Artificial_Intelligence/Reinforcement_learning/Collaboration_and_competition/Report.md

 ## Ideas for Futrue Work
-Amend the various hyperparameters and network architecture to see whether to get the agent to solve this environment faster.
+- Try to change the various hyperparameters and network architecture to see whether to get the agent to solve this environment faster.
-Implement Prioritized experience replay
+- Implement Prioritized experience replay
-Implement different algorithms such as PPO or D4PG
+- Implement different algorithms such as PPO or D4PG
-Try to train an agent with the soccer environment!
-Refer to the Rainbow paper, understand how to combine improvements in deep reinforcement learning.
+- Try to train an agent with the soccer environment